 A large group of officials from a country closed to Western Christian workers are visiting a university near your church.
-The director of a student ministry calls and asks if he can bring them over on Sunday to visit your church.
+The director of a student ministry calls and asks if he can bring them over on Sunday.
 They want to see what an American church is like.
-It just happens to be your mission conference and you have a presentation scheduled on the persecuted church.
+It just happens to be your missions conference, and the speaker is an under-the-radar worker in that very country.

-A group of Japanese engineering students from another university come for an ESL game night, and bring their Yemeni friends.
+A group of Japanese engineering students come for an ESL game night, and bring their Yemeni friends.
 The Yemeni students have lots of questions about the missionaries pictured in your church missionary display.

-You want to keep the congregation aware of prayer needs for your missionary families so list a different family each week in your bulletin with contact information.
-The church website lists your missionaries too and their letters are there at an easy click.
+You want to keep the congregation aware of prayer needs for your missionary families, so you list a different family each week in your bulletin with contact information.
+The church web site lists your missionaries, too, and their letters are there at an easy click.

 The security issues that missions have dealt with for years are now being faced in churches.
 Questions like:

 - “Do we put up pictures of our missionaries?”

 - “How can we keep the congregation praying if we can’t publish information?”